 These “co-benefits” can be assessed in reverse, extending the Social Cost of Carbon (SCC) framework to include the air quality based externalities in total costs.
 A multi-impact economic valuation framework called the Social Cost of Atmospheric Release (SCAR) was developed that extended the SCC to a broader range of pollutants and impacts.
 Shown below is the levelized costs of various primary energy sources, after factoring in environmental damages (externalities) that are not typically considered in the market.

-Accelerated reduction of fossil fuel use: Scenarios that limit global warming to 2 degrees C often rely on heavy implementation of negative emission technologies, such as biofuel energy with carbon capture and sequestration (BECCS).
+Accelerated reduction of fossil fuel use (rather than reliance on presumed future carbon dioxide removal): Scenarios that limit global warming to 2 degrees C often rely on heavy implementation of negative emission technologies, such as biofuel energy with carbon capture and sequestration (BECCS).
 These assumptions do not account for the added societal risks that accompany relatively high levels of near-term emissions, such as reduced air quality.
 If future negative emissions were instead replaced with near-term reductions, dramatic improvements in air quality would occur, reducing premature mortalities by millions.
-A Shindell lab project concluded that a ‘standard’ 2 °C scenario without negative emissions would lead to 153 ± 43 million fewer premature deaths worldwide, with ~40% occurring during the next 40 years, and minimal climate disbenefits.
+A Shindell lab project completed in 2018 concluded that a ‘standard’ 2 °C scenario without negative emissions would lead to 153 ± 43 million fewer premature deaths worldwide, with ~40% occurring during the next 40 years, and minimal climate disbenefits.

 Modeling of human-health impact metrics: The quantification of impacts due to policy simulations utilize many tools.
 The Shindell lab is actively evaluating common models that simulate changes in air quality and how well they are able to reproduce various impact metrics.
 Not only do these results determine model performance, but drivers of bias can be elucidated.
 In addition, techniques to correct for bias and improve simulations are being utilized.
 In concert with these efforts, ground-based monitoring networks are being used to constrain estimates of air quality impacts.